 A friend sent me a fascinating article from Acres U.S.A. magazine.
 It focuses on the early work of soil scientist Henrik Lundegårdh (pronounced Lun-de-gourd) who, in the 1920s, established an essential framework for understanding the biology of crop productivity.
 The majority of the content of this newsletter comes directly from the article.

 Lundegårdh was concerned about the early rush into inorganic chemical farming based on the new discoveries of mineral plant nutrition.
 In his view, soil biological functioning should be part of routine soil fertility assessment.
-He selected as his main indicator soil COrespiration since it reveals the all-inclusive metabolic activities of soil bacteria, fungi, arthropods and plant roots.
-He labeled this indicator “the CO factor.”
+He selected as his main indicator soil CO2 respiration since it reveals the all-inclusive metabolic activities of soil bacteria, fungi, arthropods and plant roots.
+He labeled this indicator “the CO2 factor.”
 Lundegårdh already grasped the significance of the global carbon cycle, but more importantly, saw an enormous upside to CO2 in the context of quantifying “healthy soils.”

 The essence of the discovery is that plants obtain the CO2 they need not from the atmosphere, per se, but from soil respiration.
 Lundegårdh showed that if soil respiration fails to furnish a sufficient quantity of CO2, the supply from the atmosphere is furnished too slowly to prevent a CO2 deficit in the leaves, and thus a partial starving occurs.
 This can be intuitively grasped as a basis of truly biological-oriented farming.